Writing what I should have been able to read

 As a writer and video producer, I told stories about the employees that build, deploy, and maintain Microsoft technology so other corporations can learn from our journey and emulate our work.
 Our goal was to tell authentic stories about what we’ve learned along the way, which drives adoption and awareness of the company’s products and services.

-Role: Writer and Video Producer at Microsoft Inside Track | August 2019 - December 2021
+Role: Writer and Video Producer at Microsoft Inside Track | August 2019 - November 2021

 Skills: pitching, interviewing, video scriptwriting, on-camera talent coaching, blog writing, corporate storytelling. photography